ansys/scade-apitools/doc/source/user_guide/scripting.rst

 -----------------------------

-Once the constraints of the SCADE Python APIs and their usage in a Python environment are understood, it is possible to simplify and extend the domain of usage of the scripts in batch mode.
+Once the constraints of the SCADE Python APIs and their usage in a Python environment are understood, it is possible to simplify and extend the domain of script usage in batch mode.

 The ``ansys.scade.apitools`` module imports the ``scade_env`` module and exposes its ``load_project`` function, which it renames to ``declare_project`` to avoid ambiguities.
-Setting ``PYTHONPATH`` as specified in the documentation becomes optional.
+Setting the ``PYTHONPATH`` environment variable as specified in the documentation becomes optional.
-When ``PYTHONPATH`` does not refer to a SCADE environment, ``apitools`` has several strategies to find and dynamically add the required SCADE directories to ``sys.path``, depending on ``sys.executable``:
+When the ``PYTHONPATH`` environment variable does not refer to a SCADE environment, the ``ansys.scade.apitools`` module has several strategies to find and dynamically add the required SCADE directories to ``sys.path``, depending on ``sys.executable``:

-* Interpreter delivered in ``SCADE/contrib/PythonXxx``: The directories are relative to its location.
+* Interpreter delivered in the ``SCADE/contrib/PythonXxx`` directory: The directories are relative to the interpretor's location.
 * Interpreter of a virtual environment on top of an interpreter delivered with SCADE: The virtual environment is resolved.
 The behavior is then the same as described previously.
-* Independent interpreter: ``apitools`` selects the most recent version of SCADE installed on the computer that is compatible with the current interpreter:
+* Independent interpreter: The ``ansys.scade.apitools`` module selects the most recent version of SCADE installed on the computer that is compatible with the current interpreter:

   * Python 3.7: from 2021 R1 to 2023 R1.